 - Buy some beautiful flowers.

-- Order something from your favourite independent businesses.
-I have stocked up on my fibre supplies and plan to order take-out from some local restaurants.
+- Support your local favourite independent businesses.
+I have stocked up on my fibre supplies and plan to order take-out from some local restaurants, and buy local as much as I can.

 - Plan a new project.
-I have a series of three new mats I am hooking about love – Unconditional, Intentional and Extravagant.
+I have finished my series of three new mats about love – Unconditional, Intentional and Extravagant.
 They were inspired by a quote from author, feminist and social justice activist L.R.
 Knost about “Do not be dismayed…”.
 You can see the full quote in this blog post.
+They have been accepted into a show at the Mary E. Black gallery this fall, along with another of my mats called Opening.
+I’ve hooked two more mats about Courage and am about to put a new design on the frame titled Blossoming.

 - Eat well and get enough rest.